Skip to navigation menu Skip to content

 If your child has a cleft palate, we do surgery when your child is between 9 and 15 months.

-During cleft palate surgery, the cleft is closed.
-Muscles at the back of the roof of the mouth (soft palate) are put in their proper place across the cleft.
+A surgeon closes the cleft and puts the muscles at the back of the roof of the mouth (soft palate) in the typical place across the cleft.

 The goal is to create a palate that works well for speech.

-Most often, surgery takes 3 hours.
-Your child usually will stay in the hospital 1 to 2 nights.
+Usually, surgery takes 3 hours, and your child will stay in the hospital 1 to 2 nights.

 • Speech development

 We regularly check your child’s speech ability and how their language is developing.
-We start even before your child's cleft palate is repaired, as early as 9 months.
+We start even before repairing your child's cleft palate, as early as 9 months.

-Cleft palate affects the muscles needed for normal speech.
-Your child may have trouble making correct speech sounds, even after the cleft is repaired.
+Cleft palate affects the muscles needed for typical speech.
+Your child may have trouble making certain sounds, even after the cleft is repaired.

-Sometimes it helps to use a custom-made speech appliance called an obturator.
+Sometimes for VPD it helps to use a custom-made speech appliance called an obturator.
 It looks like a dental retainer with a small bulb at the back.

 • Dental and orthodontic treatment

-Tooth problems are more likely to happen in children with clefts than in other children.
+Tooth problems are more common in children with clefts.

 • If a cleft extends through the gum line, it will affect how your child’s teeth develop.
-They are more likely to have teeth that are misshaped, crowded or missing.
+They are more likely to have teeth that are misshapen, crowded or missing.

 • Children with clefts are at higher risk for cavities.
 The hard coating (enamel) on their teeth may have weak areas that decay easily.
 Careful tooth care is important, starting with baby teeth.
 Your child should have regular visits with your family dentist.